 The purpose of the civil defence shelter is to protect people from collapses, explosion pressure waves and fragments, gases, radiation and fire.
-This property has a civil defence shelter.
+This property has 3 civil defence shelters.
 It is recommended that a civil defence shelter have an elected manager and deputy.
 It is good for the property's shelter's manager to learn how to use the equipment and how to prepare the shelter for use.